jollopre/harmoniser/README.md

 [![Gem Version](https://badge.fury.io/rb/harmoniser.svg)](https://badge.fury.io/rb/harmoniser)
 ![CI workflow](https://github.com/jollopre/harmoniser/actions/workflows/ci.yml/badge.svg)

-Harmoniser is a minimalistic approach to interact with the RabbitMQ implementation of [AMQP 0-9-1](https://www.rabbitmq.com/amqp-0-9-1-reference.html) through [Bunny](https://github.com/ruby-amqp/bunny).
+Harmoniser is a minimalistic approach to interacting with RabbitMQ's implementation of [AMQP 0-9-1](https://www.rabbitmq.com/amqp-0-9-1-reference.html) through [Bunny](https://github.com/ruby-amqp/bunny).

 * Harmoniser provides a long-lived [connection](https://www.rabbitmq.com/connections.html) to RabbitMQ for efficient publishing and consuming of messages.
 * Harmoniser issues a thread-safe dedicated [channel](https://www.rabbitmq.com/channels.html) for each publish/consume use case defined.
 * Harmoniser offers a concise DSL to differentiate topology definition from other actions such as publishing or consuming.
-* Harmoniser may run as a dedicated Ruby Process through its [CLI](https://github.com/jollopre/harmoniser/wiki/Harmoniser-CLI) as well as a part of other processes like Puma, Unicorn, Sidekiq, or similar.
+* Harmoniser may run as a dedicated Ruby process through its [CLI](https://github.com/jollopre/harmoniser/wiki/Harmoniser-CLI) as well as part of other processes like Puma, Unicorn, Sidekiq, or similar.

 ## Getting Started